-Our Eastern Galapagos cruise itinerary begins from Baltra Island, after which a short journey aboard the Santa Cruz II brings us to Mosquera Islet where we check out the sea lions before our sailing team heads towards San Cristobal.
+Our Eastern Galapagos cruise itinerary begins on Baltra Island, after which a short journey aboard the Santa Cruz II brings us to Mosquera Islet where we check out the sea lions before our sailing team heads to San Cristobal.
 A stop at the Cerro Colorado Tortoise Breeding Center will open our eyes to the beauty of the Galapagos giant tortoise and to the important scientific work that continues to be done on the islands.
-In the afternoon, we travel to the most eastern tip of the archipelago, Punta Pitt, the only stop on this journey where we can (potentially) see red-footed boobies.
-From here, it’s on to the central islands, starting with Santa Fe, with its beautiful tranquil bay, before continuing to the wild cliffs of South Plaza Island with its alluring cacti, land iguanas and stunning marine birds.
+In the afternoon, we travel to the most eastern tip of the archipelago, Punta Pitt, the only stop on this journey where we can likely see red-footed boobies.
+From here, it’s on to the central islands, starting with Santa Fe, with its beautiful tranquil bay, before continuing to the wild cliffs of South Plaza Island with its alluring cacti, land iguanas, and stunning marine birds.
 The following day we visit the world-famous Charles Darwin Research Station on Santa Cruz Island.
 Then, Española Island, voted the #1 island by guides and expedition leaders, awaits with its remarkable visitor site of Punta Suarez, home to hundreds of marine iguanas, sea lions, marine birds, and even albatross (present between April and December) – making this a truly stunning site!
 In the afternoon, we enjoy the water at Gardner Bay.
-The following morning we will wake up at Eden Islet and finish the day at North Seymour, famous for its land iguanas and sea lions as well as bird colonies of blue-footed boobies, frigatebirds, and Nazca boobies.
-We finish at Baltra after a moving and memorable experience of the Eastern Galapagos Islands.
+The following morning, we wake up at Eden Islet and finish the day at North Seymour, famous for its land iguanas and sea lions as well as bird colonies of blue-footed boobies, frigatebirds, and Nazca boobies.
+We finish back at Baltra Island after a moving and memorable experience of the Eastern Galapagos Islands.